ryantd42/NY-Legislative-Git/2023/A7663A-2023/bill.md

   ___________

- Introduced by M. of A. RIVERA -- read once and referred to the Committee on Higher Education
+ Introduced by M. of A. RIVERA -- read once and referred to the Committee on  Higher  Education  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT authorizing the state university of New York to lease  a  portion of  the  lands  on the campus of SUNY Buffalo State University for the relocation and operation of the Leonardo da Vinci High School; and  to amend  the  education  law, in relation to the computation of building aid for the renovation and equipping of the  Leonardo  da  Vinci  high school

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Legislative findings.
 The legislature finds that the  state university  of  New York at Buffalo State ("SUNY Buffalo State Universi- ty") seeks to lease Buckham Hall building number 32 and surrounding land on the north and west sides on SUNY Buffalo State University's campus to the Buckham Development Corporation for  the  purpose  of  enabling  the Buckham  Development  Corporation  to lease such grounds and facility to the city school district of the city of Buffalo for the purpose of relo- cating such district's Leonardo da Vinci High School program.
   The legislature further finds that such an arrangement will afford the city school district of the city of  Buffalo  the  ability  to  renovate Buckham  Hall for use by Leonardo da Vinci High School thereby providing approximately 400 grade 9-12  city  school  district  pupils  access  to college  level  courses  and  a campus-based experience, and potentially increasing future SUNY Buffalo State University enrollment, while creat- ing opportunities for partnership and enrichment between the city school district of the city of Buffalo and SUNY Buffalo State University.
   Finally, the legislature finds that granting the trustees of the state university of New York the authority and power to  lease  and  otherwise contract  to  make  available the aforementioned grounds and facility on the campus of the SUNY Buffalo State University for these purposes  will

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11635-02-3
+  LBD11635-05-3
- A. 7663  2
+ A. 7663--A  2

  promote  the  provision  of educational opportunities for the University and the surrounding community.
   §  2.
 Notwithstanding any other law to the contrary, the state univer- sity of New York trustees are  authorized  and  empowered,  without  any